How To Dress To Impress At Work

-Our attire is one of the last things on our mind during work.
+Sometimes, our attire is one of the last things on our mind during work.
 As long as we fit the part, we’re usually not too concerned about how we look.
-This is especially true if you work in a busy environment such as a kitchen or a working environment, but by taking a few minutes to look at your working clothes and the possible replacements, you’ll find that it’s possible to dress both for work and to impress.
+This is especially true if you work in a busy environment such as a kitchen or a corporate office, but by taking a few minutes to look at your work clothes, you’ll find that it’s possible to dress to impress at work.

 This can be important for certain jobs.
-For instance, if you’re part of the waiting staff at a high-end restaurant, you not only want to look great but also feel comfortable when you’re taking orders and communicating with the kitchen staff.
-To accomplish this, you’ll need a good-looking suit, pants, and shirt, but you also need boots or shoes that look good and also have anti-slip protection for when you walk into the kitchen.
-They also need to be comfortable because you’ll be walking around for a long time, and your clothing needs to be breathable so that you don’t sweat and create nasty wet patches on your shirt.
+For instance, if you’re part of the staff at a high-end restaurant, you need to look great and feel comfortable.
+To accomplish this, you’ll need a good-looking suit, pants, and shirt.
+You’ll also need boots or shoes that look good and have anti-slip protection for when you walk into the kitchen.

-To help you accomplish the art of dressing to work and impress, here are a couple of helpful tips.
+To help you accomplish the art of dressing to impress in a professional setting, here are a couple of helpful tips.

 A good example of this is when you work for a branded store.
 You might be asked to wear something of the same brand, such as a shirt with the business name on it.
-You may also need to wear a uniform to look similar to the other staff.
+You may also need to wear a uniform to look similar to the other staff, such as a solid white shirt and black pants.
 In short, before you try to impress your boss by switching your clothes, make sure you’re still following the rules.

 Dressing to work is at the opposite end of the spectrum.
 This is when you’re working at a physically demanding job where your employer allows you to wear clothes that suit your business.